This article may contain affiliate links. For more information, please see our disclosure / disclaimer here.

 Soon large tracts of land were claimed and pegged out while workers crawling on all fours simply picked diamonds off the sand filling jam jars with them.
 Kolmanskop became part of what was soon to be declared by the German govevernment the ‘Sperrgebiet’, or ‘Forbidden Territory’, an area of 26 000km square, which is roughly the size of Belgium.

 In the first 6 years of mining, Kolmanskop had yielded 5 million carats of diamonds.
-This fact, together with the town having a very small population, gave Kolmanskop the highest per capita wealth in the world, for a relatively short period of time.
+This fact, together with the town having a very small population, gave Kolmanskop the highest per capita wealth in the world, but only for a relatively short period of time.

 It was this extreme wealth that allowed the residents to enjoy all the creature comforts of their European home towns in one of the most inhospitable areas on this earth, and the Germans had their priorites.
 One of the first facilities to be built was the pub and 4 lane skittle alley.
 There was also a butchery, a baker, post office, ice factory and casino.
 Kolmanskop was also home to the first tram in Africa as well as the first X-ray machine in the Southern Hemisphere which was installed in the Kolmanskop hospital, but it wasn’t just for medical reasons.
 One of the 2 German doctors in the hospital became famous for his prescription of caviar sandwhiches and genuine French champagne.